 Norie enjoys chasing the laser light, ping pong balls, trying to catch pulled strings, and ribbons.
 She loves to hide under table cloths, blankets and waits for me to find her unless she falls asleep.

-If she wants a treat she goes to the cabinet door below the one with the treats and partially opens the door, which shuts quickly with a bang because of the spring mechanism.
+If she wants a treat she goes to the cabinet door below the one with the treats and partially opens the door and releases it.
+It shuts quickly with a bang because of the spring mechanism.
 She does this repeatedly until I leave the room or give her a treat!

 She also has the most peculiar way of communicating.
 Sometimes she looks at me and moves her mouth like she is meowing but no sound comes out.
 I ask her what she wants, tell her to show me and I follow her to the cabinet door for a treat, or the porch or hallway door of our new condominium home, when she needs some exercise.